-Study 2.
-Individuals can be provided with feedback on their consumption.
+There are increasing opportunities for individuals to receive feedback on their environmental consumption.
 Given increases in sensing technology, digitization, and investment in updating utility infrastructure to smart grids, feedback will likely continue to proliferate in society, highlighting a need to understand the psychological processes by which feedback translates to action.
 Existing research on anticipated emotions focuses on eliciting emotional states through articles, stories, and hypothetical scenarios, falls short of investigating experienced emotions arising from personal actions.

 Study 1 seeks to advance current understanding of how pride and guilt influence pro-environmental behavior.

 Study 2.
 This study teases apart the influences of anticipated vs. experienced emotions on pro-environmental behavior.

 Methods: In both studies, online experiments are conducted to investigate how people respond to feedback on their carbon footprints.

 Study phase: Study 1 data collection complete; manuscript submitted.
 Study 2 pilot data collection in progress.